Table of Contents

 But that’s not all Washington, D.C., has to offer travel nurses.
 Visit U Street for cocktails, dancing, and live music.
 Or if you’re looking for a more relaxing night out, check out the Spirit of Washington, D.C., cruise with a full buffet and a night of beautiful views.

 Are you a fan of wildlife and the outdoors?
 Spend a day at the Washington, D.C., Smithsonian’s National Zoo and Conservation Biology Institute, where over 2,700 animals reside.
-Or spend a day outside at the United States Botanical Garden, where you can find some of the rarest and endangered plants in the nation.
+Or spend a day outside at the United States Botanical Garden, where you can find some of the rarest plants in the nation.

 Foodies rejoice, Washington, D.C., is home to hundreds of delicious restaurants.
 Visit Mount Pleasant and enjoy dry-aged cheeseburgers, fried chicken sandwiches, and mushroom gravy fries topped with cheese curds.
 Enjoy brunch and dinner at All-Purpose Pizzeria for some of the best pizza and appetizers in town.